 If you hire someone else to do the work, you can deduct the labor costs.
 The same goes for property or on-site managers, should you choose to hire one.
 If you take the “do-it-yourself” approach, you can deduct any rental fees for tools and equipment.
 Homeowner association and condo fees would are also deductible following the same principle.

 Every landlord handles utilities differently.
-If you choose to cover things like gas, electric, water, heating and AC for your tenant, they’ll be tax deductible.
+If you choose to cover things like gas, electricity, water, heating and AC for your tenant, they’ll be tax deductible.
 If you pay for internet, cable or satellite, you can deduct those as a utility expense as well.
 Even if your tenant agrees to reimburse you for utilities later, you can continue to file the rental property deduction and claim the reimbursement as income.